pamadei/atmapp/README.md

 ## Getting Started

-Once inside the folder "ATMAPP", you can run this app, running in your command line the following command: **npm start**.
-This will run a local web server http://localhost:9000/ where you can try the ATMAPP.
+Once you clone this repo, you can run try the ATM APP by the following command to start a local web server: **npm start**.

+***

+## Webpack and Production

+We are using webpack as a bundler and optmization tool.
+For development, as we mentioned you can run the dev server with the command **npm start**.
+To generate files for production you can run **npm run build** to create a dist folder with all the main html, css and js files optimized (minify).

 ***